Run example Amazon Bedrock API requests through the AWS SDK for Python (Boto3) - Amazon Bedrock

 Prerequisites

-Test that your permissions and access keys are set up properly for Amazon Bedrock, using the Amazon Bedrock role that you created.
-These examples assume that you have configured your environment with your access keys.
-Note the following:
+Test that your permissions are set up properly for Amazon Bedrock, using a user or role that you set up with the proper permissions.

 List the foundation models that Amazon Bedrock has to offer